etomuc/CPC6128_iRAM-640/README.md

 ## Support

-There is no support.
+There is no official support.
 If you have any questions feel free to join the "Technical support - Hardware related" board on the cpcwiki.eu forum.

 ## Building the expansion